dalelane/kafka-connect-stockprice-source/README.md

 This was written for a quick prototype proof-of-concept based on processing live stock price events, but I wanted something that I could use with a [free API key](https://www.alphavantage.co/support/#api-key).

-To enable this, the connector is downloading historical events using [an Alpha Vantage API that returns several days of five-minute interval time-series records for a stock](https://www.alphavantage.co/documentation/#intraday).
+To enable this, the connector is downloading historical events using [an Alpha Vantage API that returns several days of one-minute interval time-series records for a stock](https://www.alphavantage.co/documentation/#intraday).
 It then sends individual price events to Kafka time-shifted by `delay.hours`.

 For example, if you set `delay.hours` to 24, then it will download the last day of stock price records, and then start sending them to Kafka - each event produced 24 hours after the timestamp in the price record.

 This means **the Connector only needs to make one API call a day**, which is easily within the limits for a free API key.
-But it produces an event every five minutes (during trading hours) which makes it useful for demos and proof-of-concepts that need (pseudo-)real-time stock price events.
+But it produces an event every minute (during trading hours) which makes it useful for demos and proof-of-concepts that need (pseudo-)real-time stock price events.

 By default, the delay is set to 168 hours (one week) which means events are published on weekdays and not at weekends, which helps make for a more believable data source.